WUZZ (AM)

-WKST (1200 kHz) is a commercial AM radio station in New Castle, Pennsylvania, serving Lawrence County.
-It has a classic hits format and is owned by Seven Mountains Media of State College, Pennsylvania, through licensee Southern Belle Media Family, LLC, which also owns 34 other radio stations in Pennsylvania including WUZZ (AM) in New Castle and WYLE (FM) in Grove City.
+WUZZ (1200 kHz) is a commercial AM radio station in New Castle, Pennsylvania, United States, serving Lawrence County.
+It has a classic hits format and is owned by Seven Mountains Media of State College, Pennsylvania, through licensee Southern Belle Media Family, LLC.

-WKST is powered by day at 5,000 watts, using a non-directional antenna.
-But because AM 1200 is a clear channel frequency reserved for Class A WOAI San Antonio, WKST must reduce its power at night to 1,000 watts and use a directional antenna.
+WUZZ is powered by day at 5,000 watts, using a non-directional antenna.
+But because AM 1200 is a clear channel frequency reserved for Class A WOAI San Antonio, WUZZ must reduce its power at night to 1,000 watts and use a directional antenna.
 The transmitter is off Gilmore Road near Interstate 376 in North Beaver Township.